blongworth/r-novice-gapminder-nes-lter/README.md

 # R for Reproducible Scientific Analysis

+This is a fork that replaces gapminder with the [NES LTER][nes-lter] data.

 An introduction to R for non-programmers using the [Gapminder][gapminder] data.
 Please see [https://swcarpentry.github.io/r-novice-gapminder](https://swcarpentry.github.io/r-novice-gapminder) for a rendered version of this material, [the lesson template documentation][lesson-example]